ON THIS PAGE: You will learn about the different types of treatments doctors use for people with small bowel cancer. Use the menu to see other pages.

 Learn more about the basics of radiation therapy.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
-You may also receive palliative treatments similar to those meant to get rid of the cancer, such as chemotherapy, surgery, or radiation therapy.
+You may also receive palliative treatments, such as chemotherapy, surgery, or radiation therapy, to improve symptoms.
 For example, if the cancer has blocked the bowel, then surgery with or without chemotherapy may be used to remove the blockage.

 During treatment, your health care team may ask you to answer questions about your symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if you are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.